manish-dalal/greenhat/README.md

 	python greenhat.py <n>

 It might take a while to generate all the commits.
 If greenhat stops before it finishes, you can resume where you last left off by specifying a date before today when you want it to resume, like so:

 	python greenhat.py <n> <date>

 `n` is the remaining days you want to generate commits for, and `date` is a date string in the form `yyyy-mm-dd`  (e.g., 2013-04-05).

+You can also give the starting date relative w.r.t today's date

+	python greenhat.py <n> <m>
+	For eg. python greenhat.py 30 5
+	This will make commits for one month which ended 5 days ago.
 #### An Example

 The following calendar is the result of running `python greenhat.py 365`: